 - Educate local residents about issues impacting them

 - Implement a community enhancement project

-- Priority will be given to a project that is one time or time limited in scope; ready to be implemented and will be completed in 2016.
+- Priority will be given to projects that are one time or time limited in scope; ready to be implemented, and will be completed in 2016.

 - Project clearly addresses one or more of the Funding Priority Goals stated for the Community Service Area Grants.